wallymathieu/with/README.md

 #with [![Build Status](https://travis-ci.org/wallymathieu/with.png?branch=master)](https://travis-ci.org/wallymathieu/with) [![Build status](https://ci.appveyor.com/api/projects/status/d9g3sthe02ikx319?svg=true)](https://ci.appveyor.com/project/wallymathieu/with)

-With is a small library written in c# intended to help when using read only classes in c#.
+With is a small library written in c# intended for alternative constructions in c# to do things that may look clumsy in regular code.

 ##Examples
 ###With readonly value set in a new class